Graduate Course Code: POL2207H1S L0201

-Since the end of World War II, there has been an explosion in the number, scope, and complexity of international organizations.
-International organizations such as the United Nations, North Atlantic Treaty Organization, and World Bank now play critical roles across a wide range of policy issues.
+After World War I, the League of Nations opened a century of effort to organize and govern a peaceful and prosperous world.
+Despite the League’s failure, World War II was followed by an explosion in the number, scope, and complexity of international organizations.
+The United Nations, the North Atlantic Treaty Organization, the International Monetary Fund, and the World Bank, for example, now play significant roles in a wide range of policy arenas.
 Why have international organizations proliferated and expanded since the mid-20th century?
-How do these organizations shape the international system?
-Why do states sometimes conduct foreign policy through international organizations, while other times preferring traditional means?
-Why do some international organizations evolve over time, while others resist change?
-What are some of the pathologies and problems of contemporary international organizations?
-We will examine these questions through reference to both theoretical work and by carefully examining the functions and operations of major international organizations.
+How do these organizations shape the global system?
+Why do states sometimes conduct foreign policy through international organizations, while at other times preferring traditional means?
+How and why do some international organizations adapt successfully to changing environments over time?
+What are the principal pathologies and problems of contemporary international organizations?
+We will examine such questions in the context of contemporary theoretical, historical, and empirical research.

 Format and Requirements